Keisei Electric Railway

 In addition to its railway business, the Keisei Electric Railway Company owns large bus and taxi services and some real estate holdings.
-It owns a large, controlling, share of the Oriental Land Company which owns and manages the Tokyo Disney Resort.
+It owns a controlling share of the Oriental Land Company which owns and manages the Tokyo Disney Resort.
 Keisei is listed on the Tokyo Stock Exchange and is a constituent of the Nikkei 225 index.

 History

 Keisei was founded on June 30, 1909 and began services on November 3, 1912, initially operating local train service in eastern Tokyo.
 Its main line reached Narita in 1930 and Ueno in 1933.